muskatya/muskatos/README.md

 - The echo command can now write text to files
 - Many other changes
 # MuskatOS Rust Edition
-<html><a href="https://github.com/muskatya/muskatos-rust">MuskatOS Rust Edition</a></html> is a MuskatOS port to the rust.
-At the moment, MOSRE doesn't support Memu, it has not file system at all.
-In the future it will be a full port of MOS to the rust, but now it is a very stripped-down version of MuskatOS.
+<html><a href="https://github.com/muskatya/muskatos-rust">MuskatOS Rust Edition</a></html> is a port of MuskatOS to Rust.
+At the moment, MOSRE doesn't support Memu, and it has no file system at all.
+In the future, it will be a full port of MOS to Rust, but for now, it is a very stripped-down version of MuskatOS.